ajSeadler/ajSeadler/README.md

 ## **Let's Connect!**

-If you're looking for a dynamic and versatile full-stack developer who is passionate about building exceptional software, I would love to connect with you.
+If you're looking for a full-stack developer who is passionate about building exceptional software, I would love to connect with you.
 Feel free to explore my repositories, and if you find something that sparks your interest, let's chat!
 Whether it's a collaboration, project, or employment opportunity, I'm open to exploring new possibilities.